DivergentClouds/expanse/spec.md

   - The base numbers are printed in from diagnostic pseudo-macros, defaults to 10.
   - The possible values are 2, 8, 10, and 16
 - `BUILD_MODE`
-  - Specifies what build mode the subleq program is being built in, defaults to raw mode
+  - Specifies what build mode the Subleq program is being built in, defaults to raw mode
   - 0 if building in raw mode
   - 1 if building in relocatable mode
 - `ENDIAN`
-  - Specifies the endianness of the subleq program, defaults to little endian
+  - Specifies the endianness of the Subleq program, defaults to little endian
   - 0 if little endian
   - 1 is big endian
 - `WORD_SIZE`